 All of our faculty are located here in Buffalo, New York, with offices on UB's South Campus.
 They are more than happy to meet with students in person.

 Yes.
-Please feel free to send your transcripts to our RN to BS advisor, Louiza Case, at email@example.com to determine which requirements you have satisfied.
+Please send your transcripts to our RN to BS advisor, Laura Woods, at email@example.com to determine which requirements you have satisfied.

 Yes.
-As long as you passed your courses, we will accept the credits towards your 120 credits required for graduating with a bachelor’s degree.
+As long as you passed your courses, we will accept credits from regionally accredited institutions towards your 120 credits required for graduating with a bachelor’s degree.

-Practice experiences are accomplished within the student's nursing practice setting.
+Practice experiences are accomplished within the student's nursing practice setting and in the community.

-Yes!
-December graduates can start as early as the spring semester and May graduates can start as early as the fall semester through our early assurance program.
-You will need to provide us with proof of licensure and RN employment by your second semester in the program.
+Applicants currently completing their associate degree can start as soon as the semester after they graduate through our early assurance program.
+Early assurance students are required to enroll in the 2-year program and must provide proof of licensure and RN employment by the second semester of the program.